 Next, Please specify the unique name for this transformation (JNR_NORMAL) and click on Create button

 Once you click on the Create button, the Informatica Joiner transformation will be added to the mapping designer.
-In order to perform Normal Join, Joiner Transformation requires some data so, we have to connect the Source definition with the transformation using Autolink.. option (or select and Drag required fields).
+In order to perform Normal Join, Informatica Joiner Transformation requires some data.
+So, we have to connect the Source definition with the transformation using Autolink.. option (or select and Drag required fields).

 - Select Transformation: By default, it will select the transformation you clicked on.